azuech/ZPac/Docs/README.md

 **Phase 1:**

-- **L1:** PNG sprite sheets from Spriters Resource contain raw ROM data, not arcade output.
+- **L1:** PNG sprite sheets from Spriters Resource contain wrong data.
 The complete palette pipeline must be replicated.
 - **L2:** The Mode 5 viewport (15 rows) is not enough for the arcade maze layout (31 rows + HUD).
 - **L3:** Mode 6 with 1.5× scaling is the optimal solution: 512 tiles and 4bpp.
 - **L4:** In Mode 6, layer1 = attributes.
 Every tile requires writes to layer0 AND layer1.